Prag8855/aab/frontend/content/guides/german-health-insurance/for-freelancers.md

 The best option depends on your citizenship, your income, your health, and your plans for the future.

 If you are self-employed, **never choose health insurance yourself**.
 Always [ask an expert](/guides/german-health-insurance#need-help) to help you.
 It's a complex decision, and freelancers often make expensive mistakes.
-Choosing the wrong health insurance can also delay your [freelance visa](/glossary/Freelance%20visa) application.
+Choosing the wrong health insurance can delay your [freelance visa](/glossary/Freelance%20visa) application.

 {% include '_blocks/healthInsuranceQuestionStatic.html' %}